Home |

 M = Mint: By nature, anything manufactured has flaws, so I find this grade difficult to assign.
 However, a few issues fall into this category of near perfection.
 There are an infinitesimal number of newsprint comics that I'll grade as Mint.
 As a result, most of my Mint comics, which are extremely scarce, are on high grade paper because of improved manufacturing processes.
 They are priced at 160-200% of Overstreet NM- 9.2 guide value, depending upon demand and desirability.

 NM/M and NM+ = Near Mint/Mint and Near Mint plus: These are typically the highest grades I assign to newsprint comics, but what most people refer to as Mint books.
-These are top of the heap for paper collectibles with extremely little to no noticeable defects to the eye, all of which are bindery related.
+These are top of the heap for paper collectibles with extremely little to no noticeable defects to the eye, any of which are bindery related.
 NM/M (9.8) and NM+ (9.6) are priced at 140-150% of Overstreet NM- 9.2 guide value.
 As with Mint, you'll find few of these listed.
 They go quickly.

-NM = Near Mint: Only subtle bindery defects are allowed.
+NM = Near Mint: The overall look is "as it it was just purchased and read once."
+Subtle bindery defects are allowed.
 These issues can have a 1/16 inch bend with no color break.
+Bindery tears must be less than 1/16th inch.
 They may have tiny color fleck loss from printing or a tiny bindery edge trim imperfection.
-No other defects allowed.
-Covers are flat, inks bright, edges and corners cut square with ever-so-slight blunting permitted.
-Covers and Staples are well centered.
-Overstreet allows for arrival dates; I don't.
+Covers are flat, inks are bright with high reflectivity, generally well-centered, and secured to interior pages.
+Edges and corners are cut square with ever-so-slight blunting permitted.
+Spine is tight and flat.
+Staples are well centered with no staple tears allowed.
+Overstreet allows for arrival dates or a missing staple; I don't.
 For the most part, the minor defects come from mechanical production or original shipping.
 Paper is cream to off-white, supple and fresh.
+No hint of acidity.
+Centerfold is secure.
+Slight interior tears caused during production are allowed.
 These copies are nearly perfect with no regard to age, which makes older issues rarer due to the natural self-destructive nature of newsprint.
 My NM comics are equal to the Overstreet 9.4 number grade.
 These issues (and better) are the ones people encapsulate and never read for their intended enjoyment.

 VF/NM = Very Fine/Near Mint: Outstanding eye appeal.
 A limited number of bindery defects are allowed, most common being a not perfectly centered cover, offset staples or a tightly cut interior page.
 Almost flat cover with almost imperceptible wear.
 Tight fine cover production wrinkles (where paper had a slight buckle during the printing process) may exist on covers.
 Inks are bright with slightly diminished reflectivity.
 A 1/8 inch bend is allowed if color is not broken.
 Corners are cut sharp and relatively square with ever-so-slight blunting permitted.
 Lightly penciled, stamped or inked arrival dates are acceptable, but will always be noted.
 No obvious staining, soiling or discoloration, very minor foxing is acceptable.
 Spine is tight and flat.
 No spine roll or splits are allowed.
 Staples may show some discoloration.
 Only the slightest staple tears are allowed.
 A very minor accumulation of stress lines may be present.
 No rust migration.
 Paper is cream to off-white and supple.
 No hint of acidic odor.
 Centerfold is secure.
 Very minor interior tears may be present, the majority of which are bindery created.
 Most of my best Marvel Giant-Size or DC 100 Page issues and squarebound magazines fall into this grade because of the way the spines are manufactured.
 Newsstand magazines like TV Guide, National Lampoon, Penthouse, Playboy, etc. may have a minor cover abrasion where the issue slid over another issue or a slight top/bottom spine bindery cut defect.
 VF/NM issues require more than a cursory look to spot defects and are still extremely collectible.